Maha CM Shinde holds meeting with Shiv Sena functionaries from 15 states in Srinagar | Politics

 - India

-Maharashtra Chief Minister Eknath Shinde, who heads the ruling Shiv Sena, on Sunday held a meeting with the functionaries of his party from 15 states at Srinagar in Kashmir.
+Maharashtra Chief Minister Eknath Shinde, who heads the ruling Shiv Sena, has held a meeting with the functionaries of his party from 15 states in Srinagar in Kashmir.

-During the meeting, he asked them to work for expanding the Shiv Sena's base with help of the Bharatiya Janata Party (BJP).
-Both the parties currently share power in Maharashtra.
+During the meeting held on Sunday, Shinde asked them to work towards expanding the Shiv Sena's base with help of ruling ally Bharatiya Janata Party (BJP).

-A statement from Shinde's office said that his party's office-bearers from Bihar, Madhya Pradesh, Uttar Pradesh, Jharkhand and other states attended the meeting in Srinagar.
+A statement from Shinde's office said his party's office-bearers from Bihar, Madhya Pradesh, Uttar Pradesh, Jharkhand among others attended the meeting in Srinagar.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)